Deep-Learning-Group-B/Case-Study-2/README.md

 ### **Sentiment Analysis Models**
 1. **CNN**: A Convolutional Neural Network for text-based sentiment classification.
 2. **Transformer Models**:
-   - Pretrained models like BERT or RoBERTa fine-tuned for Yelp reviews.
+   - Pretrained models such as Causal Transformer with Postional Encoding and Relative Postional Encoding .

 ## **How to Run the Project**